-- Paper-based records are kept under lock and key when not in use.
-Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access - Where personal information needs to be taken off site, staff must keep it secure at all times - Portable electronic devices, such as laptops are password protected and hard drives that contain personal data are encrypted. - Passwords containing letters and numbers are used to access school computers, laptops and other electronic devices.
-Staff and students are reminded to change their passwords at regular intervals - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices, as appropriate - Staff, students or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8) - Financial information records relating to individuals and suppliers are kept securely.
-Paper records are stored in locked cabinets and disposed of in line with the schools Records Management Policy.
-Electronic records are password protected and accessible only to a limited number of users.
+- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use - Papers containing confidential personal data will not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access - Where personal information needs to be taken off site, senior Trust staff should be informed via email. - Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
+Staff and students are reminded to change their passwords at regular intervals - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices

+- Staff, students, Directors or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment. - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8).

-15. Disposal of records
+16. Disposal of records